LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab02/Lab2Instructions.md

  (You will use the page from Part 1 as one of the three review pages.)

 - The home page will have links to the three review pages.

+- Put the review pages and images in separate folders

   - All the review page files will be in a sub-folder named *reviews*.
+  - All the image files will be in a sub-folder named *images*.
+  - Here is an outline of the folder structure:
+    - home
+      - reviews
+      - images

-- Each review page should have at least one figure on it.
+- Each review page should have at least one figure containing an image.

-  (They don't all need the additional elements required for the page in Part 1)
+  (The two new review pages don't need all the elements required for the page you did for part 1.)
--  All the images should be in a sub-folder named *images*.

 - Put your name as author of the web site and the date in a comment in the head element of each page.

+- Name the home page index.html

 Check your pages using the [W3C HTML Validator](https://validator.w3.org)